dudintv/vizartist-scripts/dudin-parser/dudin-parser-excel/README.md

 ## Parser table data from DataPool "Reader"

+#### Version 1.2 (07.12.2019)
+* add searching row/column by text in certain column/row — it's usefull when, for example, you need find certain row with the certain text in the first column

 #### Version 1.1 (06.12.2019)
 * add "Output to" childs texts — it works by name of child containers — you need to call interactive containers by template "=X,Y", where X and Y can be a number or any name of auto-counter.
 If it's a name then it will be auto incremented within all childs of this container.
 Also you can change the started index for auto-counting
 * add debug option "Print numbers of rows and columns" in order to provide convinient output table